 “Violenti non fit injuria”

-ICU Public Liability Insurance Policy only protects a Registered Member from claims for injury or damage arising from a negligent act or omission.
+Canoeing Ireland (CI) Public Liability Insurance Policy only protects a Registered Member from claims for injury or damage arising from a negligent act or omission.
 It does not provide cover due to injury or damage sustained from situations considered to be within the norms of canoeing.
 The legal principal Violenti non fit injuria ("to a willing person, no injury is done") means that an adult who knowingly and willingly puts themselves in a potentially dangerous situation will generally be unable to sue for injury or damage should an accident occur.
 It is sometimes described as "consenting to run a risk".

 No one, however, consents to damage or injury brought about through an act of negligence.
 The principle of Volenti non fit injuria does not protect anyone against being held liable for an act of legal negligence.
 This is why insurance is required.
-The ICU Public Liability Insurance protects Registered Members from claims for injury and/or damage arising from an act of legal negligence.
+The CI Public Liability Insurance protects Registered Members from claims for injury and/or damage arising from an act of legal negligence.

 Volenti non fit injuria is considered an important principle in the context of sporting/recreational activities that have an inherent risk.
 An adult, for example, undertaking a canoeing trip or competing in a canoeing competition who is considered to have a level of personal proficiency / experience compatible with the degree of difficulty likely to be encountered is unlikely to succeed in a claim against the individual presumed to be the leader / organiser if damage or injury sustained arises from an incident that would be considered to have a high probability of occurrence because of the conditions or circumstances likely to be encountered through participation in the trip / competition.